Vegetarian Society: Ramsgate Conference, 1847

-On 30 September 1847 the meeting which had been planned at the Physiological Conference took place at Northwood Villa Hydropathic Institute in Ramsgate.
-Joseph Brotherton, MP for Salford, and a Bible Christian chaired.
-James Simpson was elected president of the society, Concordist William Oldham elected treasurer, and Truth-Tester editor William Horsell elected secretary.
+On 30 September 1847, the meeting planned at the Physiological Conference took place at Northwood Villa Hydropathic Institute in Ramsgate.
+Joseph Brotherton, MP for Salford, and a Bible Christian, chaired.
+James Simpson was elected president of the society, the Concordist William Oldham was elected treasurer, and Truth-Tester editor William Horsell was elected secretary.
 The name "Vegetarian Society" was chosen for the new organisation by a unanimous vote.

 After Ramsgate

-The Vegetarian Society's first full public meeting was held in Manchester the following year, attracting 265 members aged 14 to 76, with 232 attending the dinner following the meeting.
+The Vegetarian Society's first full public meeting was held in Manchester the following year.
+It attracted 265 members aged 14 to 76, and 232 attended the dinner after the meeting.
 By 1853, it had 889 members.

 In 1849, members in London met and resolved to promote vegetarianism in the capital.
 In September, they launched The Vegetarian Messenger, priced at one penny, with a monthly circulation of almost 5,000 copies.
-The society made publications available on the subject, sometimes with accompanying lectures.
+The society made publications available on the subject, sometimes with lectures.

-Following the deaths of Simpson, Brotherton, and their American colleague Alcott, the vegetarian movement experienced a sharp decline.
-Membership numbers fell significantly during the 1860s and 1870s, with only 125 members remaining by 1870.
+Following the deaths of Simpson, Brotherton, and their American colleague Alcott, the vegetarian movement declined.
+Membership numbers fell during the 1860s and 1870s, with 125 members remaining by 1870.